 1.1 Scope and Objectives of the Review

-This review aims to provide a comprehensive and critical synthesis of advances in Bombyx mori genomics from the initial genome sequencing efforts to the most recent developments in functional genomics, epigenomics, genome editing, and biotechnological application.
+This review aims to provide a comprehensive and critical synthesis of advances in Bombyx mori genomics from the initial genome sequencing efforts to the most recent developments in functional genomics, epigenomics, genome editing, and biotechnological applications.
 The specific objectives are: (i) to trace the chronological development of silkworm genomic resources and their successive improvement through advances in sequencing technology; (ii) to examine the molecular biology of silk protein genes and the regulatory networks governing their tissue-specific and developmentally controlled expression; (iii) to discuss the contributions of transgenesis and genome editing technologies to functional gene discovery and trait engineering; (iv) to evaluate the applications of silkworm genomics in biomedicine, tissue engineering, and biopharmaceutical production; (v) to assess the roles of population genomics and comparative genomics in elucidating silkworm domestication history and lepidopteran evolution; and (vi) to identify current challenges, knowledge gaps, and the most promising future directions in the field.
 The review focuses principally on B. mori, but draws on relevant comparisons with other Lepidoptera where appropriate, and encompasses literature spanning from the early 2000s to 2026.

 2. Methods for Literature Selection